 It was one of two small reservoirs on the incline (the other was half way down on the right) which provided water for the steam-driven trains, as well as the engines that pulled them up and down the steep slope.

 It brought to mind a description of a winter walk taken by one of my favourite chroniclers of the Valley, Strephon.
-This excerpt from an 1881 article appeared in The Buxton Advertiser in 1880.
+This excerpt is from an article that appeared in The Buxton Advertiser in 1880.
 He writes about the pond in his typically florid style…

 Here we are regarding the skaters on the little lonely tarn among the moors, and picturesque enough is the scene.
 The atmosphere has the rich softness of a Claude landscape.